Law Firm SEO Expert — SEO For Attorneys

 Yes, but Google hasn’t updated their public facing PageRank calculation in many years, so it is not useful to look at as a metric.

-How often should lawyers blog for the best SEO outcome?
+How often should lawyers blog for the best legal practice SEO outcome?

 Blogging is low on the list of priorities.
 [See item 3 above]